spack/spack/lib/spack/docs/module_file_tutorial.rst

       ^python:
         autoload:  'direct'

-and regenerating the module files:
+and regenerating the module files for every package that depends on ``python``:

 .. code-block:: console